jamessimone/apex-rollup/README.md

 ```

-You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Org_Default` Rollup Control record by pasting it into the `Rollup Logger Name` field.
+You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Rollup Logger Plugin` CMDT records. _Alternatively_, you can also extend _RollupLogger_ itself and override its own logging methods; this gives you the benefit of built-in message formatting through the use of the protected method `getLogStringFromObject`, found in `RollupLogger.cls`.
+For more info, refer to that class and its methods.

 ### Multi-Currency Orgs